RajaJaganathan/express-error-handling/README.md

 Just want to more emphasis on consistency, because consistency will lead a better, clean and understandable code.
 Also, which help us to refactor the code though code is messy.

-### Pro: Scalable Error handling
+## Pro: Scalable Error handling

 In pro version, we will take care of following things

 1. Validation with Schema library (Yup/Joi)
 2. Unified AppilcationError interface
-3. Custom Error Creation
+3. Custom Error creation
 4. Central error handling

-### Validation with Schema library (Yup/Joi)
+### Validation with Schema library

-I'd like introduce the schema based validation library like Yup/Joi.
-Let's define validation schema for our registration endpoint like below.
+I'd like to introduce the schema based validation library such as [Yup](https://github.com/jquense/yup)/[Joi](https://github.com/hapijs/joi) .
+Let's define the validation schema for our registration endpoint like below.

 Take a look at our _userRegistrationSchema_ function.
 See how elegantly we are validating against our javascript object without much code to write and also think about readablity perceptive, it has improved a lot and schema based validation is help us to reduce bug too!.